mohammmedsinan/Integrator/README.md

 🎇 _Based on AstroWind KitStarter Where the project did achieve 100% in lighthouse with 5 categories_. 🎇

-**Integrator** is a free, open-source, easy to use, and high performance software helps you to integrate your favorite technology to your project in an easy and smooth way, also anyone can contribute to Integrator and make the web better place
+**Integrator** is a free, open-source, easy-to-use, and high-performance software that helps you to integrate your favorite technology into your project in an easy and smooth way, also anyone can contribute to Integrator and make the web a better place

 ## Features